Electric-Coin-Company/zcash-docs/source/rtd_pages/payment_api.rst

 **Description**

-WARNING: z_mergetoaddress is an experimental feature.
+z_mergetoaddress is no longer an experimental feature as of zcash v2.1.1
-To enable it, restart zcashd with the -experimentalfeatures and -zmergetoaddress commandline options, or add these two lines to the zcash.conf file:

-experimentalfeatures=1
-zmergetoaddress=1

 Merge multiple UTXOs and notes into a single UTXO or note.
 Coinbase UTXOs are ignored; use `z_shieldcoinbase` to combine those into a single note.